Lightningvtx/tutorials/valorant bot.md

 <img width="1248" height="534" alt="image" src="https://github.com/user-attachments/assets/f9f0dc07-4993-4949-94c6-7f1d0d4be8f9" />

-That is your Riot cookies, you can use it in the `/cookies` command
+Those are your Riot cookies, you can now use it in the `/cookies` command

 # Common errors when logging in via cookies